srikarpadaliya/WorldCup_prediction/README.md

 ## About The Dataset

 I have crafted a custom dataset derived from ODI (One Day International) cricket matches, meticulously extracted and organized from the comprehensive cricketing data available on cricsheet.org.
-I have used modified script from Aadita Agarwal's [GitHub](https://github.com/aaditagarwal) to convert YAML to excel format.
+I have used the modified script from Aadita Agarwal's [GitHub](https://github.com/aaditagarwal) to convert YAML to Excel format.

 ### **Features**